 How to store:

 Store the DIY shower steamers in an airtight container such as a mason jar, plastic bag or shrink wrap.
-If kept well sealed, they will have a long shelf life.
+If kept well sealed, they will have a long shelf life and of course be ready to be used as gifts if you choose.

 Which Essential Oils to Use in an Aromatherapy Shower Steamer Recipe